ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 - To evaluate multiple stories at once, paste them as a numbered list.

+- Group related stories under an Epic/theme if desired.

-- Stop after the summary unless explicitly asked to continue.
+- **Stop after the summary unless explicitly asked to continue.**

 ---